 Drake Casino is quite popular with BTC players in the United States and Canada.
 Drake offers a 300% Bitcoin bonus up to $6,000 for first time depositing players.
 Helpful customer service available 24/7 via live chat and over 300 games from Bet Soft casino software.

-Visit Cherry Jackpot to receive ten 200% match Bitcoin casino bonuses up to $2,000 each.
-That's $20,000 in BTC bonus money for you to gamble with from one of the net's hottest new Bitcoin casinos.
-Cherry Jackpot is a USA-friendly online casino with software from Realtime Gaming.
+Visit Intertops' Casino Red to receive a 100% match Bitcoin casino bonuses up to $100 each.
+That's an extra $100 in real BTC bonus money for you to gamble with from one of the net's hottest Bitcoin casinos.
+Intertops is one of the first online casinos having started in 1996.
+CasinoRed is a USA-friendly online casino with software from Realtime Gaming.

-We've developed bitcoincasinoreviews.net to help our fellow gamblers learn the ropes of bitcoin gambling sites, bitcoin dice games, satoshis and everything else important to know when it comes to bitcoin casino gambling.
-Our bitcoin casino reviews guide only lists the most popular and trusted bitcoin casinos.
-The rise of Bitcoin's value in 2017 shows us that not only is Bitcoin here to stay, but that its likely going to become an even more commonly used alternative currency and also as a store of wealth.
-While there are other cryptocurrencies such as LiteCoin, Eretheum and Monero to name a few, it is Bitcoin that has the first to market advantage and it is Bitcoin that the online casinos have started to accept.
+We've developed bitcoincasinoreviews.net to help our fellow gamblers learn the ropes of bitcoin gambling sites, BTC dice games, satoshis and everything else important to know when it comes to crypto casino gambling.
+Our bitcoin casino reviews guide only lists the most popular and trusted BTC casinos.
+The rise of Bitcoin's value in 2017 and the resurgence again in 2019-2020 shows us that not only is Bitcoin here to stay, but that its likely going to become an even more commonly used alternative currency and also as a store of wealth.
+While there are other cryptocurrencies such as Litecoin, Ethereum and Monero to name a few, it is Bitcoin that has the first to market advantage and it is BTC that the online casinos have started to accept.
 Recently there has been a new wave of bitcoin cash casino sites that are also starting to become popular within the crypto-gambling community.

 Why Bitcoin?
 This is a great question and one that many people find themselves asking.
 And if we take a closer look, we will soon discover how useful Bitcoin has become as a utility.
 As a form of payment and transferring value, it has already succeeded on its mission t become a new digital currency and that in its own right is remarkable.
-However in moving beyond this, Bitcoin has not only become a viable payment method, it has now become an asset class in an of itself, performing as the top appreciating currency in 2015 and 2016.
+However in moving beyond this, Bitcoin has not only become a viable payment method, it has now become an asset class in an of itself, performing as the top appreciating currency in 2015 and 2016 and then it exploded in 2017.
+2018 was a pretty rough year for the price of BTC/USD.
+However it has recovered in 2019 and is currently hovering around $10,000.
 With international diplomatic ties on the rocks and an uneasy international economy, Bitcoin is becoming a safe haven against political and economic uncertainty, inflation, currency adjustments and the lot.

-Before you start taking advantage of using Bitcoin to wager at bitcoin online casinos, it is important that you have a full understanding of exactly what Bitcoin is, how it works, and more specifically, how to get started at a Bitcoin online casino.
-If you already have a funded bitcoin wallet and are ready to start wagering, you will find updated reviews immediately below.
+Before you start taking advantage of using Bitcoin to wager at online casinos, it is important that you have a full understanding of exactly what Bitcoin is, how it works, and more specifically, how to get started at a BTC online casino.
+If you already have a funded wallet and are ready to start wagering, you will find updated reviews immediately below.
 If you would like to learn more about bitcoin, we recommend visiting our Bitcoin 101 section.
-If you are ready to gamble with BTC now we recommend reading through our reviews of bitcoin casinos sites listed on this page.
+If you are ready to gamble with BTC now we recommend reading through our reviews of the best bitcoin casinos listed on this page.

 Bitcoin Casino Reviews